kkrismer/seqgra/docs/_sources/md.rst.txt

 (`model definition XML schema file <https://kkrismer.github.io/seqgra/model-config.xsd>`_).

 This document describes the sections of a valid seqgra model definition.
-For valid examples of model definitions, see the `model definitions folder on GitHub <https://github.com/kkrismer/seqgra/tree/master/docsrc/defs/md>`_
+For examples of model definitions, see the
+`model definitions folder on GitHub <https://github.com/kkrismer/seqgra/tree/master/docsrc/defs/md>`_ and the section about common model architectures
+(see :doc:`common-architectures`), including Basset, ChromDragoNN, and DeepSEA.

 General information
 -------------------